ea-pol/bookstore/README.md

 Request:

 ```
-...
+curl localhost/api/sentences-stats | json_pp
 ```

 Response:

 ```
-...
+[
+   {
+      "count" : 9,
+      "word" : "the"
+   },
+   {
+      "count" : 7,
+      "word" : "was"
+   },
+   {
+      "count" : 5,
+      "word" : "in"
+   },
+   {
+      "count" : 5,
+      "word" : "it"
+   },
+   {
+      "count" : 5,
+      "word" : "with"
+   }
+]
 ```

 ## Architecture

 ...

-Components:
+The bookstore application consists of the following components:

-- **Web Server** (Nginx).
-Depending on the specified URL, the web server either returns HTML page to the client or proxies the request to the application server.
+- **Web Server**.
+Depending on the specified URL, the web server either returns HTML page with UI or makes a proxy pass to the application server.
-- **Application Server** (Java 17, Maven, Spring Boot, Jersey, Hibernate).
+- **Application Server**.
 Contains the core application logic.
-Provides an HTTP API that allows for creating, reading, updating, and deleting the application's resources, such as authors and books.
+Provides an [HTTP API](#bookstore-api) that allows for creating, reading, updating, and deleting the application's resources, such as authors and books.
 - **Sentence Analyzer**.
-A service that calculates stats for the books' content.
-Specifically, the service filter words using a filter condition and counts the number of occurrences for each word.
+A service that calculates stats for the books' sentences.
+Specifically, the service splits all sentences into separate words, filters them using the supplied conditions, and counts the number of times a word appears in the sentences.
-- **Database** (PostgreSQL).
+- **Database**.
 Stores information about authors and books.

+## Tech Stack

+Nginx, Java 17, Maven, Spring Boot, Jersey, Hibernate, Docker, PostgreSQL, HTML, CSS, Vanilla JS.